 “I love that I can keep people excited about some of the new stuff that’s going on, and I also get to sit with people when they’re a little more vulnerable and asking for help,” she says.

-When the opportunity to work on the Clinical & Systems Transformation (CST) project came along, Victoria made the tough decision to temporarily leave from her job.
+When the opportunity to work on the Clinical & Systems Transformation (CST) project came along, Victoria made the tough decision to temporarily leave her job.
 For nearly a year, she has been a part of the Inpatient Orders and Results team and helped design CST’s new clinical information system.

 She knows the benefits of going electronic, because that’s all she knew in Ontario.